 Research software is essential for research, and this is increasingly recognised globally by researchers.
-This section provides recommendations for policymakers and funders on how to support the research software community to respond to COVID-19 challenges, based on existing work (Akhmerov et al., 2019; Anzt et al., 2020).
+This section provides recommendations for policy makers and funders on how to support the research software community to respond to COVID-19 challenges, based on existing work (Akhmerov et al., 2019; Anzt et al., 2020).
 National and international policy changes are now needed to increase this recognition and to increase the impact of the software in important research and policy areas.
 Additionally, given the impact that funding agencies can have in shaping research, it is equally important to ensure that research software is recognised and acknowledged as a direct and measurable outcome of funded efforts.

-9.3.1 Support the funding of development and maintenance of critical research software

-Policymakers and funders must continue to allocate financial resources to programmes that support the development of new research software and the maintenance of research software that has a large user base and/or an important role in a research area.
-By providing the resources that are necessary to adhere to best software development practices, policymakers and funders can increase overall software quality and usefulness.
+9.3.1 Support the funding of development and maintenance of critical research software and/or an important role in a research area.
+By providing the resources that are necessary to adhere to best software development practices, policy makers and funders can increase overall software quality and usefulness.
 This can be done by making it easier for researchers to move from quick and makeshift coding to creating shared and reusable software, allowing implementation of recommendations detailed in Sections 9.5.4 (provide sufficient metadata/documentation) and 9.5.5 (ensure portability and reproducibility).
 Funding for software development will also enable anyone producing research software to take the time to produce and document it well, which also aligns with the recommendation in Section 9.5.4.
 After the software has been delivered, used and recognised by a sufficiently large group of users, human and financial resources should be allocated to support the regular maintenance of the software, for activities such as debugging, continuous improvement, documentation and training.